-Yes, you can find a job in Ecuador, but the best way to work in Ecuador is to “create your own job” by working independently or starting your own business.
+Yes, you can find a job in Ecuador, but the best way to work in Ecuador is to “create your own job” by working independently or starting your own business with the help of the right tax accountant backing you through the entire process.

 Entrepreneurs run wild in Ecuador… really, they do!
 There’s a lot to do.